oracle-devrel/cd3-automation-toolkit/docs/jenkinsintro.md

 ### 3. Region Based Views
-When you click on any of the views, it displays all terraform-apply and terraform-destroy pipelines in single screen.
+Clicking on any of the views displays all terraform-apply and terraform-destroy pipelines in a single screen.
 This can also be used to trigger the terraform pipelines.
 This also includes Global view for global services like RPC.